tupini07/RubyMan/README.md

 <h2>ToDo</h2>
   - Make it unnecessary for the user to have to press <code> ENTER </code> each time it gives a movement instruction
   - Make a way to easely print different levels (maybe by reading line by line a text file?)
+  - Make a class for "Character" with movements methods
-  - Create a class for the enemy (in the future it will include some AI)
+    - Create a subclass for the enemy (in the future it will include some AI)
-  - Create a class for the player
+    - Create a subclass for the player
   - Create a class for the board
   - Give it some COLORS! (the colorize gem sound like a nice idea for this :)  )
   - Make the grid display with a nicer formatting